 The strategic elimination of theological truths that contradict the Modernist Novus Ordo religion is nothing new, however.
 Francis’ predecessor Benedict XVI did the same thing in his first encyclical, Deus Caritas Est (2005).
 In the introduction of the document (n.
 1), Benedict XVI quotes John 3:16 regarding how much God loved the world, yet omits the “offensive” and inconvenient part that speaks of the fact that those who do not believe in Jesus Christ will perish eternally, something virtually no one in the Vatican II Sect really believes.
 The full quote of John 3:16 (Douay-Rheims translation) is as follows: “For God so loved the world, as to give his only begotten Son; that whosoever believeth in him, may not perish, but may have life everlasting” (underlining added).
 It is the “may not perish” part that Benedict omitted, replacing it with ellipses in his encyclical text.
-You can verify this for yourself on the Vatican web site (current view) and also look at this screenshot we took back when it was first published.
+You can verify this for yourself on the Vatican web site (current view) and in this annotated screenshot.
 There is no possible justification for omitting this essential truth, especially when speaking of the love of God, which unending love wishes to save us from an eternity of hell.

 The Modernist program of omitting what is considered “offensive” to proud modern man, to sinners, to heretics, schismatics, apostates, heathens, and infidels of every kind, goes back to the very beginning of the Vatican II Church.
 It is especially evident not only in the council itself, but in particular in the “New Mass” (Novus Ordo Missae) of “Pope” Paul VI, from which virtually all distinctly Catholic words, concepts, and gestures were systematically eliminated.
 See the evidence here: